cripterest/gada-docs/docs/terms.md

 Since NFTs are tokens they can be sold for exchange of cryptocurrencies on the blockchain.

 ## Utility
-A `Utility` is a code name for a resource you create through the Gada API, you can envision a utiliI’m to represent a resource created uniquely for a purpose of deploying it to a blockchain.
+A `Utility` is a code name for a resource you create through the Gada API, you can envision a utility to represent a resource created uniquely for a purpose of deploying it to a blockchain.
 We've developed an array of methods to help you create, mint and export utilities to the blockchain as NFT using Gada SDK.

+## Master Utility